Go to the Students section

 Online learning at Brookes has been specifically designed to be flexible, so during the semester we can return to more face-to-face teaching if the virus is under control, or switch to more online learning if there is a second wave.
 This flexibility can cause some uncertainty and it’s natural for both students and staff to feel some anxiety about this.
 You can help manage uncertainty by looking at trusted sources of information such as University emails, as opposed to speculating or listening to rumours.
 It can also help to use your problem-solving skills to find possible solutions, e.g: the link to the online reading material is broken?
 Try searching for the article directly in the Library catalogue.
 If you are feeling overwhelmed or anxious, there are people to help - contact Wellbeing or your Student Support Coordinator.

 Thousands of e-books and online journal articles are available through Brookes Library, and you can limit your Library searches to only material available full text online.
 Help with finding and accessing e-books is available on the Library Web site as is help with finding books, journals and articles,and with referencing.
-The Library's Live Help service (pink speech bubble on the Library home page) is available as usual, with extended hours including time at weekends.
+The Library's Chat service (Yellow Contacts Us banner at the side of the page) is available, with extended hours in the evening and over the weekends.
 The Academic Liaison Librarians for your course are available by email and in many cases can also do video 1-2-1s on Google Meet if you need help.
 It's also worth following @BrookesLibrary on Twitter if you are a Twitter user, as well as any other social media accounts your Academic Liaison Librarian uses, to keep updated.

 We are still in a global pandemic so it is totally understandable that your circumstances or studying environment may not be ideal.
 Your lecturers are in similar situations and will understand.
 If in doubt, try making a start and do the best you can given the circumstances, and be kind to yourself.
 The first and most important thing is to look after yourself and do what feels safe and right for you.